Last Updated on by

 IoT is naturally associated with consumer applications and in all probability the consumer segment will see its greatest impact.
 According to David McLauchlan of an IoT analytics company, “for the first time, companies that produce consumer goods have a window into how customers are using their goods; where; and even what kind of issues those customers are running into.”
 The result is that data analytics becomes useful and presents opportunities for companies that traditionally wouldn’t have anything to do with Big Data.

 The range of industries that are impacted by the concept or philosophy of IoT is staggering: from insurance firms to power/ utility companies and autonomous vehicle manufacturers, to cite a small example.
-Enterprises across domains are now looking to scrape valuable data off the Internet and gain the analytics advantage on the data crawled and extracted.
+Enterprises across domains are now looking to crawl valuable data off the Internet and gain the analytics advantage on the data crawled and extracted.

 Popularly, data aggregation now demands URL scraping for Travel Websites, reviews, Hotel Pricing details, all of which is use in Data analysis for business Intelligence